VEDIKE is a registered non-government and not-for-profit (Charitable Trust) organisation, based in Bangalore, India.

 Since 2012, VEDIKE has provided a children’s home for at-risk boys and engaged in community development activities, such as building homes and toilets for underprivileged families.

-VEDIKE is currently working towards opening a separate dormitory for girls, a registered school and a vocational/livelihood training centre.
-We have applied to begin the VEDIKE Global School in June 2018.
+VEDIKE is currently working towards opening a separate dormitory for girls, a registered primary and secondary school and a vocational/livelihood training centre.

 VEDIKE’s vision is to provide a children’s home for 120 children (boys and girls), a school for 400 students and vocational training opportunities for the local community.